Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 Erin held her breath.
 Then she exhaled, blowing at the small flames like she’d seen television campers do.

 “Damn.
 It went out.”

 She struck the flint and steel again.
-This time she let the fires grow a bit and did not blow on them.
+This time, she let the fires grow a bit and did not blow on them.
 Slowly, the small fires grew.
-She fed the small flame pieces of wood and grinned.
+She fed the small flames pieces of wood and grinned.

 “Okay.
 Pain.
 But now I can make bread!
 I’ve got all the ingredients.
 Right?
 Right.
 I just need flour, yeast, butter, a bit of salt and sugar and—”

 “Oh yeah.
 Water.
 Great.
 Well, I can just go out and get some.
 It’s not like there’s a time limit or anything—”